 It seems to me that the scholars are reading in this text a lesson about trust and openness.
 They find in this story a basis for our lives to led in ways that are generous: generous with ourselves and with what we have, with our time and our money and our gifts, generous and open to those who come into our lives (note the reading from 2 Corinthians about generosity and sharing).
-Megan McKenna reminds us that Jairus' daughter lies dying today in little girls jeopardized by illness, lack of food and water and the necessities of life, the safety and security they deserve.
-What sort of miracle would it take for us to transform the world's systems, and the hearts of its people, so that all children in need can rise up to new life?
-We might feel overwhelmed by the suffering of children around the world, and find ourselves accepting it, if only passively, out of a feeling of helplessness.
-However, McKenna observes, Jesus reminds us that all of these suffering people are on God's mind: "[Jesus] refuses," she writes, "to accept that human misery and the human processes of begetting and child-bearing, of being ill and dying, put one outside God's concern."
-The question we have to ask ourselves, as individuals and as the church, is whether they are outside our concern.
+Megan McKenna reminds us that Jairus’ daughter lies dying today in little girls jeopardized by illness, lack of food and water and the necessities of life, the safety and security they deserve.
+What sort of miracle would it take for us to transform the world’s systems, and the hearts of its people, so that all children in need can rise up to new life?
+We might feel overwhelmed by the suffering of children around the world, and find ourselves accepting it, if only passively, out of our helplessness.
+However, McKenna observes, Jesus reminds us that all of these suffering people are on God’s mind: “[Jesus] refuses,” she writes, “to accept that human misery and the human processes of begetting and child-bearing, of being ill and dying, put one outside God’s concern.”
+The question we have to ask ourselves, as individuals and as the church, is whether they are outside of our concern.
 Jesus refuses to keep himself removed from those who are declared unclean by religious authorities, and clearly, he calls us to follow in those same ways.
 How do you think we are doing with that call?

 For further reflection